 The output is a number indicating the state.
 The output is purposely terse as it is designed to be parsed in a DataKeeper recovery script.
-The 4
+The output is one of the following mirror states:

 - -1: Invalid State

-- O: No mirror
+- 0: No mirror

 - 1: Mirroring

 - 2: Mirror is resyncing

 - 3: Mirror is broken

 - 4: Mirror is paused

 - 5: Resync is pending